 Avoidant personality disorder is characterized by feelings of extreme social inhibition, inadequacy, and sensitivity to negative criticism and rejection.
 Yet the symptoms involve more than simply being shy or socially awkward.
 Avoidant personality disorder causes significant problems that affect the ability to interact with others and maintain relationships in day-to-day life.
-About 1% of the general population has avoidant personality disorder.
+An estimated 2.1% of Americans has avoidant personality disorder.

 Avoidant Personality Disorder Symptoms